Explore the Golden Circle, Relax in the Blue Lagoon & Discover Iceland’s South Coast from Reykjavík

-Experience Iceland’s capital city and head out for epic adventures on this 5-day tour.
-Stay in Reykjavík and join expert guides each day for excursions to some of Iceland’s top attractions.
+Experience Iceland's capital city and head out for epic adventures on this perfectly balanced 5-day tour.
+Stay comfortably in Reykjavík and join expert guides each day for excursions to some of Iceland's top attractions, all while letting someone else handle the driving and logistics.
+This multi-day package is ideal for travelers who want to maximize their Iceland experience without the complexities of navigating unfamiliar roads.

-Stand under thundering waterfalls, watch powerful geysers erupt, and get immersed in Icelandic legend.
-Each day, your guides will show you the best of their homeland, while your mornings and evenings are free to discover Reykjavík’s tempting food and bar scene.
+Stand beneath thundering waterfalls feeling the spray, watch powerful geysers erupt with impressive regularity, and get immersed in Icelandic legend and history.
+Each day, your knowledgeable guides will show you the best of their homeland, sharing fascinating insights about geology, folklore, and culture.
+Your mornings and evenings remain free to discover Reykjavík's tempting food scene and vibrant bar scene at your own pace.

-Plus, explore quaint villages and shop for unique souvenirs like lopapeysa (traditional wool sweaters).
-To top it all off, spend a day relaxing in the world-famous Blue Lagoon spa, where geothermal energy and volcanic minerals make the waters warm and milky blue.
+Plus, explore quaint villages along the south coast and shop for unique souvenirs like lopapeysa, traditional Icelandic wool sweaters with distinctive yoke patterns.
+Browse galleries, visit museums, and experience the capital's unique blend of small-town charm and cosmopolitan energy.
+To top it all off, spend an entire day relaxing in the world-famous Blue Lagoon spa, where geothermal energy and volcanic minerals make the waters warm and milky blue.
+This included spa day offers ultimate rejuvenation.

 On this tour you will...